ShaimaAlabri/Board-API/README.md

 "# Board-API"
-1- first you need to post board from the post man.
+-When you run the project you can update the board title if you want.
-2- than you can create and update and delete card from localhost:8080
+- you can create and update and delete the card .